lalithr95/Gmail-chat/README.md

 # Chat application with Rails
-Rails app which replicates the functionality of chat box in Google+
+Rails app which replicates the functionality of inline chat box

 1. Clone URL
 2. rake db:create